 Christina Dodd Tells You THE BEST WAY TO WRITE A BOOK

 You’d think I know the best way to write.
-I’ve completed 58 full-length books — that includes the two that I wrote that weren’t published and THE WOMAN WHO COULDN’T SCREAM, my upcoming suspense — and most of the time, I’m sorry to tell you, I’m still faking it.
+I’ve completed 60 full-length books — that includes the two that I wrote that weren’t published and my upcoming suspense, WHAT DOESN’T KILL HER— and most of the time, I’m sorry to tell you, I’m still faking it.
 But there has to be one best way to write a book.
 Right?
 Right?

 The incident that really made me start pursuing the question of the ultimate best way to write came when I was working on book 34.
 I had a tight deadline, and when I got to chapter six, I had to develop the relationship between the hero and heroine.
 These two had a dark and dramatic past, and at that moment, writing all that angst didn’t appeal to me.
 I was willing to write anything else — sex, action, drama.
 So I stopped writing for almost a week, trying to muscle through my reluctance, and I didn’t have a week to spare before deadline.
 I finally thought, “This is ridiculous.
 Write what you want to write.”